pkp/containers/README.md

 The container uses at least three writable volumes which are owned by the `www-data` user inside the container.

-- `/var/www/files`, a directory
+- /var/www/files: contains private files uploaded to the system (manuscripts, revisions, etc.).
-- `/var/www/html/public`, a directory
+- /var/www/html/public: contains public files accessible from the web (images, logos, journal resources, etc.).
-- `/var/www/html/config.inc.php`, a file that must exist beforehand
+- /var/www/html/config.inc.php: the main OJS configuration file with system and database parameters.
+This file must already exist on the host.

 ## Usage